BKWLD/decoy/docs/validation.md

+# Validation

+Validation rules are stored in the model in the static `$rules` property.
+The syntax is just  normal [Laravel validation](https://laravel.com/docs/5.3/validation#available-validation-rules), keyed to your column name.

+## Validating images

+To support validating images (which are stored in another table), Decoy adds support for "dot" notation in the rules array for specifying the image to be validated.

 ## Custom validation

 An easy way to add custom validation to models is by specifying an `onValidating` method, taking the `$validation` object, adding errors to it, and returning it.
 Special logic in the Base Controller's validate method will see the returned `Validator` and its errors and respond appropriately.